New Ted Bundy Documentary Gives Women A Chance To Speak For The First Time

-A new Amazon documentary focuses on the women who interacted with Ted Bundy, promising a comprehensive look at the serial killer without glamorizing his crimes.
+A new Amazon documentary focuses on the women who interacted with Ted Bundy, promising a comprehensive look at the serial killer without glamorising his crimes.

 “This story has been told many times by men,” says Elizabeth Kendall, Bundy’s former girlfriend, in the just-released trailer for Ted Bundy: Falling For a Killer.
 “Now is the time to talk about our own story from beginning to end, because we lived, and so many people didn’t.”